valentynkt/BackendGarden/content/Mind-Llama/AutoGen.md

 This applies to software engineers and non-technical people too, because the way these things are programmed now, it's largely with just uh, ya know ... *human* words.

+Let me teleport back to my computer.

+LIVE

+I find the best way I learn is by doing.
+So, we're going to create an app today that is going to make my life immensely easier.

+It's hard keeping up with all of the AI news.
+It's like a firehose of information every single day.

+So, I'm going to create for myself a little news organization in a box.
+It will have

-1. We're going to create the agents and LLM workflow today.
+We're going to create the agents and LLM workflow today.
-2. Then we're going to give the agent
+2. Then we're going to give the agents access to trending youtube data.
 3.